Dipyy/hello-world/README.md

 # hello-world
-it's my first project in github.
-This is a test
+Ok, that is my first repository in github

-I wanna study english because my english is very bad :P
+I want to make projects and learn in the way
+I dont know what to say, so, i hope in a brief future can make big projects and improve my english